 Not all deals are created equal.
-Here, seven indispensable tips to help you save on your next cruise.
+Here, some indispensable tips to help you save on your next cruise.

 When time and money are precious commodities, cruising can be your prime value vacation if you navigate the sea of options with savvy discrimination.
 Perusing glossy brochures brimming with dreamy destinations and holiday packages as diverse as ships on the horizon, it’s clear that not all deals are created equal.
 So how do you find your best cruise advantage?
 After some 30 sailings in 25 years, I offer these indispensable tips.